sandraaladetan/BIKE_SALES_ANALYSIS/README.md

 I arrived at this analysis by following the process flowchart outlined below:

- Data transformation and cleaning
+- Data transformation and cleaning

- Data visualization
+ -Data visualization

- Drawing insights
+- Drawing insights

- Arriving at a conclusion.
+- Arriving at a conclusion.

 The analysis I conducted aimed to determine the number of bikes purchased and tp address these specific questions.